AI4WA/OpenOmniFramework/docs/Deployment/trial-on-cloud.md

 ![ai_running](../images/ai_running.png)

-Until now, you will have the client side to feed the video/audio data to the API, and the AI module to consume the data.
+Until now, you will have the client side to feed the video/audio data to the API, and the Agent module to consume the data.

 ## **Step 5**: Play speech audio in client side